pzhlkj6612/streamlink-eplus_jp-object_storage/README.md

 - Transcode the downloaded TS file to MP4 via FFmpeg.
 - Upload both the TS and MP4 files to S3-compatible object storage via S3cmd or to Azure Storage container via Azure CLI.

+## CAUTION

+Due to the program logic of eplus.jp, the UNPUBLISHED or SHOULD-NEVER-BE-PUBLISHED scene (rehearsal, for example) can be retrieved and fetched before the show officially starts.

+DO NOT use this image earlier than the start time, please.

 ## Details

 ### Storage requirement